ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-3-1.md

-Chapter 3: Techniques for Identifying Problems: Techniques for Identifying Problems and Their Causes
+Techniques for Identifying Problems and Their Causes
 ====================================================================================================

 Identifying problems and their causes is a crucial step in effective problem-solving.
 In this chapter, we will discuss techniques for identifying problems and their causes.